Confinement & Kidnapping

-Confinement and Kidnapping Lawyers in Indiana
+Indianapolis Confinement and Kidnapping Defense Attorneys

 Kidnapping and confinement are terrifying words and the laws in Indiana reflect that.
 Being charged with criminal confinement or kidnapping in Indiana is a serious offense with severe potential penalties that includes lengthy jail time and fines.
 The statute also includes the crime of interference with the custody of a child.
 Because charges under these criminal statutes are felonies, they should be taken seriously.
 If have been charged with these offenses in Indianapolis or anywhere in the Central Indiana area, you should seek the assistance of a seasoned criminal defense counsel, such as Chris Eskew of Eskew Law.